 For the present-day Earth's angle of inclination ($\psi \approx 23.44^{\circ}$), the average surface temperature at sea level $T_s \approx 288.2$ K and the coefficient b is equal to 1.597.
 For the nitrogen-oxygen atmosphere $b^{\alpha} = 1.093$.
-If the albedo is constant, then the coefficient b is constant, whereas the value b^{α} varies with the value of α , which in turn, depends on the composition of atmosphere.
+If the albedo is constant, then the coefficient b is constant, whereas the value b^{α} varies with the value of α which, in turn, depends on the composition of atmosphere.

 The convective component of heat transfer dominates in the troposphere.
 When infrared radiation is absorbed by the greenhouse gases, the radiation energy is transformed into the oscillations of gas molecules, i.e., in heating of the exposed volume of gaseous mixture.
-Then, the further heat transfer can occur either due to diffusion or by convective transfer of expanded volumes of gas.
-Inasmuch as the specific heats of air are very small (about 5.3×10^{-5} cal/ cm s °C), the rates of heat transfer by diffusion do not exceed several cm/s, whereas the rates of heat transfer by convection in the troposphere can reach many meters per second.
-Analogous situation occurs upon heating of air as a result of water vapor condensation: the rates of convective transfer of heated volumes of air in the troposphere are many orders of magnitude higher than the rates of heat transfer by diffusion.
+Then the further heat transfer can occur either due to diffusion or by convective transfer of expanded volumes of gas.
+Inasmuch as the specific heats of air are very small (about $5.3 \cdot 10^{-5}$ cal/cm·s·°C), the rates of heat transfer by diffusion do not exceed several cm/s, whereas the rates of heat transfer by convection in the troposphere can reach many meters per second.
+Analogous situation occurs upon heating of air as a result of water vapor condensation: the rates of convective transfer of heat transfer by diffusion.

-Equation 12 (the adiabatic model of atmospheric temperature) can be applied for computation of atmospheric temperature distribution for any planet possessing a dense atmosphere (with atmospheric pressure higher than 0.2 atm) and also for various geologic periods of Earth's development.
+Equation (11) (the adiabatic model of atmospheric temperature) can be applied for computation of atmospheric temperature distribution for any planet possessing a dense atmosphere (with atmospheric pressure higher than 0.2 atm) and also for various geologic periods of Earth's development.
 To modify the adiabatic model for different conditions, one needs to specify the value of solar constant S, the angle of precession of planet ψ , and the value of adiabatic exponent α .

 The adiabatic model of greenhouse effect was verified by comparison of the theoretical temperature distribution in the troposphere of Earth (constructed based on Eq.
-12) with the standard model based on experimental data.
-For the Earth, the parameters of adiabatic model were chosen as follows: $S = S_0 = 1.367$ erg/cm s; $\psi = 23.44^\circ$; and $\alpha =$ 0.1905.
-The computations by Sorokhtin (2001a, b) showed that the theoretical temperature distribution based on Eq.
-11 was identical to the standard temperature distribution of Earth (Bachinskiv 1951) with the precision of 0.1%.
-The standard model of Earth's atmospheric temperature gives averaged (over the Earth's surface) values of temperature and pressure as a function of elevation above sea level.
-This model (with the temperature gradient of 6.5 K/ km) is applied worldwide for calibration of aircraft gauges and barometers, which are used for weather observations.
+(11)) with the standard model based on experimental data.
+For the Earth, the parameters of adiabatic model were chosen as follows: $S = S_0 = 1.367$ erg/cm·s; $\psi = 23.44^\circ$; and $\alpha = 0.1905$.
+The computations by Sorokhtin (2001a, 2001b) showed that the theoretical temperature distribution based on Eq.
+(11) was identical to the standard temperature distribution of Earth (Bachinskiy et al., 1951) with the precision of 0.1%.
+The standard model of Earth's atmospheric temperature gives averaged (over the Earth's surface) values of temperature and pressure as the function of elevation above sea level.
+This model (with the temperature gradient of 6.5 K/km) is applied worldwide for calibration of aircraft gauges and barometers, which are used for weather observations.